IanMercer/imagemultiplier/README.md

 ## Setup / Install

-If you just want the add-in you can download the ImageMultipler.mpack file and then install it manually into Xamarin Studio using the menu item 'Xamarin Studio' > 'Add-in Manager...' and then click 'Install from file ...'.
+If you just want the add-in you can download the ImageMultipler_1.3.2.mpack (or later) file and then install it manually into Xamarin Studio using the menu item 'Xamarin Studio' > 'Add-in Manager...' and then click 'Install from file ...'.